gytterberg/technical-interview-prep/algorithms/2-big-o/technical-communication.md

 - Explain the difference between time complexity and space complexity and when you would be concerned about one over the other.

+- Have students choose one of the following sorting algorithms.
+Walk through implementing it in JS or pseudocode.
+A couple groups may present their algo for the class

+    - Radix Sort O(kn)
+    - Quick Sort O(nlog(n))
+    - Selection Sort O(n**2)
+    - Insertion Sort O(n**2)

+- Suppose an algorithm has a time complexity of O(n*m).
+Why do we express it in terms of two values, and not n^2, **even if both values approach infinity?**

 # Thanks

 Thanks to the following contributors to this page: